 Autism Spectrum Disorder (ASD), encompassing a wide range of neurodevelopmental disorders, is marked by issues in social interaction, communication, and repetitive behaviors.
 A particular hurdle that individuals with autism often encounter is autism overstimulation.
 This sensory overload can generate significant stress.

 Overstimulation in autism frequently occurs when the individual’s brain struggles to process an influx of sensory information.
-It can come from any sensory channel—sound, sight, touch, taste, or smell—and can create a heightened state of stress and anxiety.
+It can come from any sensory channel—sound, sight, touch, taste, or smell—and can create a heightened state of stress and overstimulation anxiety.
 According to research, overstimulation in autism does not stem from hypersensitivity, but rather from a different mode of experiencing the world.

 Conscious breathing, the practice of maintaining awareness of and controlling one’s breathing pattern, is an effective strategy to mitigate the effects of overstimulation.
-Specifically, maintaining an optimal rate of 5 to 6 breaths per minute can exert a profound calming effect on the body and mind.

-Parents and caregivers can find teaching any child to consciously slow their breathing to be a considerable undertaking.
+Therefore, parents and caregivers can find teaching any child to consciously slow their breathing to be a considerable undertaking.
 For autistic children who commonly prefer hands-on learning, this can be an even greater challenge.
 Yet, investing effort to support autistic children in learning to control their breathing might be the best long-term skill for emotional regulation.

-Research shows that many autistic children and adults exhibit dysfunction of the autonomic nervous system, often leading to challenges in emotional regulation due to enduring overstimulation and irritability.
+Research shows that many autistic children and autism overstimulation adults exhibit dysfunction of the autonomic nervous system, often leading to challenges in emotional regulation due to enduring overstimulation and irritability.
 The goal of many therapies, including psychology and occupational therapy, is to equip those with autism with the skills and habits to effectively manage emotional responses and overstimulation.
 Hence, breathing exercises have become a fundamental part of interventions aimed at enhancing self-regulation.

-There is emerging evidence that suggests that systematically squeezing your hand, an isometric exercise, has significant therapeutic benefits.
 Isometric exercise, wherein muscle strength is exerted without joint movement, releases tension, provides sensory input through muscle contraction, triggers the release of endorphins, and depending on which hand is used, stimulates specific areas of the brain.

 bobi, a handheld breathing companion designed to help adopt the optimal conscious breathing habit, makes the practice of conscious breathing more accessible, especially for the neurodivergent community.
 With bobi, users can maintain a slow, measured breathing pace of 5 breaths per minute.
 By signaling when to inhale and exhale through touch, it helps manage the effects of over-stimulation.

-Through conscious breathing, bobi encourages the activation of the parasympathetic nervous system, the body’s natural calming mechanism, counteracting over-stimulation and stress, and providing much-needed relief during moments of sensory overload.
-Utilise the benefits of bobi’s unique design to help address over stimulation by getting your bobi from here.
+Through conscious breathing, bobi encourages the activation of the parasympathetic nervous system, the body’s natural calming mechanism, counteracting over-stimulation and stress and providing much-needed relief during moments of sensory overload.

 bobi guides the user to maintain an optimal rate of conscious breathing, which can help manage the effects of over-stimulation, offering a calming effect.